peteraritchie/NamingThings/README.md

 /ˈmas ˌnoun/
 _noun_
-&nbsp;&nbsp;&nbsp;&nbsp;a noun that is usually uncountable but can be made plural or used with a or an when you are talking about different types of something.
+&nbsp;&nbsp;&nbsp;&nbsp;a noun that is usually uncountable but can be made plural or used with *a* or *an* when you are talking about different types of something.
-&nbsp;&nbsp;&nbsp;&nbsp;For example, breads is used as a mass noun in _the shop sells several different breads_.
+&nbsp;&nbsp;&nbsp;&nbsp;For example, "breads" is used as a mass noun in _the shop sells several different breads_.
   </dd>
   <dt><a name="uncountable-noun">uncountable noun</a></dt><dd>